SC

 Your Profit Breakdown

-Fill in your revenue and COGS on the left and click Calculate Gross Profit to see your full breakdown.
+Fill in your revenue and COGS on the left — results will appear instantly.

 Gross Profit